-As the wool industry has taken a more positive turn from the past years' financial crises, ASI's international marketing program continued to be on the forefront of expanding foreign market access for U.S. wool.
+As the wool industry has taken a more positive turn from the past couple of years' financial difficulties, ASI's international marketing program continued to be on the forefront of expanding foreign market access for U.S. wool.
 The maintenance of a diverse market has been a key to minimizing the effects of the financial condition by keeping markets open in a variety of countries.